 Mt.
 Vernon Trail

 At about 18 miles, this trail connects Theodore Roosevelt Island and George Washington’s Estate in Mt.
 Vernon.
+You can get to a trailhead easily by riding the 10B or DC3 bus to S Washington Street + Hunting Point in Alexandria.
 US 29 and George Washington Memorial Pkwy.
 Arlington, VA;

 Palisades Trolley Trail